 The Maine Jobs & Recovery Plan

-With the Maine Jobs & Recovery Plan, Gov. Mills hopes to engage in a robust, bipartisan discussion with the Legislature about the transformational opportunity presented by the funds and prepare for swift and decisive action on a plan to continue Maine’s economic recovery and achieve long-term growth for Maine people, businesses and communities.
+With the Maine Jobs & Recovery Plan, Governor Mills is prepared for swift and decisive actions to invest in Maine’s economic recovery and create long-term economic growth for Maine people, businesses and communities.

 - Invest in Heritage Industries: $50M